Kerbalism/Kerbalism/docs/modders/modules.rst

 * AtmosphereAltMin / AtmosphereAltMax: Altitude of vessel as a multiplier of atmosphere thickness.
 On Kerbin, AtmosphereAltMin:1 equals 70km.
 * Vacuum: the opposite of Atmosphere
 * Ocean: vessel must be submerged
+* Space: in space, i.e. not on a surface or within an atmosphere
-* Space: in planetary space, i.e. not around the sun
+* PlanetarySpace: in planetary space, i.e. not around the sun
 * AbsoluteZero: temperature < 30 K
 * InnerBelt: vessel must be in a inner Van Allen Belt
 * OuterBelt: vessel must be in a outer Van Allen Belt